deployEMDS/technical-documentation/tests/sharing_agreement/negotiation/negotiating_sharing_agreement/test_4_2_1_3/result_emds_final_stack.md

 #### Test-specific assessment scope

-Coverage test: assess that the API is available and test that a data sharing request is properly covered:
-- Initiate a data sharing
-- Retrieve data sharing information and status
-- Receive data sharing request outcome condition
-- Retrieve data sharing information of past data sharing actions.

-The system ranks higher if the API is secured and implements common methods, like REST.
+Prove that the negotiation can use (one or more of) the following assets and parameters to define a contract:
+- Claim verification
+- Usage policy rules
+- Service Agreements

+The larger the coverage (i.e. more possibilities), the higher the rank.

 #### Expected Output

-The test aims to provide a comprehensive evaluation of the following aspects:
+The test aims to evaluate the coverage of the following criteria on contract negotiation:

-- **Assess the Availability of the API:** Ensure that the API is accessible and functional.
-- **Test Data Sharing Requests:** Verify that data sharing requests are correctly processed, covering these steps:
-    - Initiating a data sharing request.
-    - Retrieving information and status of the data sharing request.
-    - Receiving the outcome of the data sharing request, including conditions.
-    - Accessing information on past data sharing activities.
-The system will score higher if the API is secured and utilizes standard methods, such as REST.
+- Claim verification
+- Usage policy rules
+- Service Agreements

 ### Results